HOn2½ Box Cabs - "The Twins"

 sides.

-do all the soldering.
+soldering rig to do all the soldering.

 First a side and one end is soldered